Rocky Mountain spotted fever (RMSF) is a severe infection. It can be deadly. It is spread through the bite of a tick.

-The first symptoms of RMSF often occur within 2-14 days after a tick bite and may include:
+The first symptoms of RMSF often occur within 2 to 14 days after a tick bite.
+Symptoms may include:

-If left untreated, RMSF can cause severe problems to organs or skin near the leaky blood vessels.
-Symptoms will depend on which organs are involved.
+If left untreated, RMSF can cause severe problems.
+Other symptoms will depend on which organs are involved.

 RMSF is treated with antibiotics.
-It is important to start this treatment early.
-Make sure to take all of your medication as advised.
+Doxycycline is first choice.
+Make sure to take all of the medicine as advised.

 Centers for Disease Control and Prevention